ricknyss/student-performance-prediction-ml/README.md

 ## Model Evaluation!

 The model performance is evaluated using Mean Absolute Error (MAE).
-This metric measures the average difference between predicted and actual scores.
+This metric measures the average difference between predicted and actual scores....

 ## Result